utilmeta/utype/docs/en/references/field.md

 	signup_time: datetime = Field(readonly=True)
 ```

-In our example, we declared a User Schema data class that
+In our example, we declared a `UserSchema` dataclass that has

-1.  `username`: has no schema declaration and can be used in any schema
+1. `username`: has no mode declaration and can be used in any mode
-2.  `password`: is declared `writeonly=True`, which means that it is only used for ** Write ** schema, not for reading.
+2. `password`: declared `writeonly=True`, which means that it is only used for **Write** mode, not for reading.
-3.  `signup_time`: is `readonly=True` declared, which means that it is only used for ** Read ** schemas, not for updates.
+3. `signup_time`: declated `readonly=True`, which means that it is only used for **Read** mode, not for updates.

-The mechanism provided by utype allows you to declare a single data class that behaves differently in different schemas.
-Field provides several parameters for specifying the schema supported by the field.
+The mechanism provided by utype allows you to declare a single dataclass that behaves differently in different schemas. `Field` provides several parameters for specifying the modes supported by the field.

-*  `mode`: Specifies a pattern string in which each character represents a supported pattern.
-For example `mode='rw'`, the default is null, which means the field supports all patterns.
+* `mode`: specifies a mode string in which each character represents a supported mode.
+For example `mode='rw'` represents `'r'` and `'w'` modes, the default is null, which means the field supports all modes.
-*  `readonly`: is `mode='r'` a common simplified representation of
+* `readonly`: is a shortcut for `mode='r'`
-*  `writeonly`: is `mode='w'` a common simplified representation of
+* `writeonly`: is a shortcut for  `mode='w'`

 !!! warning
+	Since `readonly` and `writeonly` are only shortcuts for `mode`, only one of these params can be specified

-Commonly used schema names and corresponding meanings are as follow
+Commonly used modes and corresponding meanings are as follow

-1.  `'r'`: Read the schema and perform information acquisition operations that do not affect the system state, such as reading the data in the data table through SQL and converting it into a Schema instance for return.
+1. `'r'`: Read/Query/Retrieve operations that do not affect the system state, such as reading the data from database through SQL and converting it into a Schema instance for return.
-2.  `'w'`: The write/update mode is often used to update the resources of the current system, such as converting the data in the HTTP request body into a Schema instance and updating the target resources.
+2. `'w'`: Write/Update mode is often used to update the resources of the system, such as converting the data in the HTTP request body into a Schema instance and updating the target resources.
-3.  `'a'`: Append/create mode, add a new resource to the current system, for example, convert the data in the HTTP request body into a Schema instance and create a new corresponding resource in the system
+3. `'a'`: Append/Create mode, add a new resource to the system, for example, convert the data in the HTTP request body into a Schema instance and create a new corresponding resource in the system

-!!!
-Note “Distinguish `readonly`/ `immutable`”
+!!! note “Distinguish `readonly` / `immutable`”
+	`readonly` is a mode shortcut for `mode='r'`, which means only support input and output in `'r'` mode, thus does not control the "immutability" in the instance, such feature is controlled by `immutable`, irrelevant to modes

-### How the pattern is used
+### How mode is used

-Although we have agreed on a common pattern name and scenario, it is actually up to you to specify and use the pattern.
-We can look at a few examples to understand how to use the pattern.
+Although we see the common modes, it is actually up to you to specify and use the mode.
+We can look at a few examples to understand how to use the mode.

-In these examples, we use the `'r'`/ `'w'`/ `'a'` pattern to illustrate a typical user class data read/update/create scenario
+In these examples, we use the `'r'`/ `'w'`/ `'a'` mode to illustrate a typical user class data read/update/create scenario

-** Inherit and specify resolution options ** for different modes
+**Inherit with different modes**

-The [Options](/en/references/options) configuration `mode` mode parameter is supported in to specify the mode used by the current data class or function, so you can specify different parsing options to provide data subclasses in different modes by inheriting data classes, such as
+[Options](/references/options) also support `mode` paramete to specify the mode used by the current dataclass or function, so you can specify different parsing options to provide sub-dataclasses in different modes by inheriting dataclasses, such as
 ```python
 from utype import Schema, Field, Options from datetime import datetime